jmdaemon/treeleaves/design/Design.md

 The preliminary table list is obtained from grouping the various fields in the preliminary field list.

-- File
+- Files
-- Source
+- Sources

-- Image
+- Images
-- Photo
+- Photos

-- Video
+- Videos

-- Song
+- Songs
 - Audio

-- Book
+- Books